MirrorMazes/libnbt/README.md

 # Libnbt
-A library to work with [NBT](https://wiki.vg/NBT), written in C.
+A lightweight library to work with [NBT](https://wiki.vg/NBT), written in C.

+This library does not parse the NBT data into a tree, like many other NBT library, as that might be expensive.
+Instead, this library parses NBT data into an array of tokens, which is allocated and managed by the user.
+This library does no allocation when building NBT data.

-This library is a WIP, and there may be bugs.
+This library is inspired by [jsmn](https://github.com/zserge/jsmn), [jsmn-find](https://github.com/lcsmuller/jsmn-find), and [json-build](https://github.com/lcsmuller/json-build).

+## Issues
+If you find any bugs, please make a ticket [here](https://todo.sr.ht/~azbantium/libnbt).

 ## Usage
 There are two parts to this library. nbt_build and nbt_find.